 - Cleaning agent: A lemon dipped in salt or baking powder can be used to brighten copper cookware by dissolving the tarnish.
 The juice is also used to deodorize, remove grease, bleach stains, and disinfect.

-- Medicine: Lemons are used to treat scurvy, the common cold and flu, kidney stones, and inflammation, among other ailments.
+- Medicine: As you will learn, the health benefits of lemons are extensive.
+Lemons are used to treat scurvy, the common cold and flu, kidney stones, and inflammation, among other ailments.

 The Nutrients of Lemons

 It should come as no surprise that the numerous important applications of lemons stem from their robust properties.
 Lemons have a lot of nutrients, and consuming lemons can bring you many health benefits.
 Here are just a few:

 - Lemons are particularly rich in vitamin C, which is needed for many reactions in your body.
 We are not capable of making vitamin C internally, so we must get it from food, like lemons.
 Vitamin C is a powerful antioxidant, which means it protects your body from the damage of free radicals.
 A lack of vitamin C can lead to fatigue, stress-related problems, and a weakened immune system, so it’s important to include it in your diet.

 - Lemons contain bioflavonoids, which carry out important biological tasks in your body.
 Quercetin, the most important of the bioflavonoids found in lemons, has several health benefits, including acting as a natural antihistamine, and preventing allergies and inflammation.
 It also contains antiviral properties and acts as an antibiotic.